188.8.131.52 Political Controversy over Climate Change

 The biggest environmental challenge we face may be climate change, which is mired in controversy:

 - Environmental science is too complex for simple statements to be made about cause and effect.
-There is disagreement about the science and some of the economic projections (18.104.22.168).
-There hasn’t been an agreed process for updating the financial analysis and scientists at the Climatic Research Unit (CRU) have been accused of a “lack of openness”, as reported by the BBC on 8 July 2010: Science behind closed doors.
+There is disagreement about the science and some of the economic projections (184.108.40.206).
+There hasn’t been an agreed process for updating the financial analysis and scientists at the Climatic Research Unit (CRU) have been accused of a “lack of openness”, as reported by The Economist on 8 July 2010: Science behind closed doors.

-Nonetheless, rising water levels in heavily populated areas like Bangladesh and desertification in Africa’s Sahel region could lead to unprecedented levels of migration, with its attendant problems (22.214.171.124).
+Nonetheless, rising water levels in heavily populated areas like Bangladesh and desertification in Africa’s Sahel region could lead to unprecedented levels of migration, with its attendant problems (220.127.116.11).
 Climate change has been presented as an existential threat to the world.
 Many people understandably want to influence politicians to do whatever is possible to avoid catastrophe, whereas others feel sceptical about the need for change.
-Opinions have divided along party lines in America, for example:
+Opinions have divided along party lines in America, for example, as can be seen from their election manifestos:

-- The Democratic Party platform for 2016, in complete contrast, included a section entitled Combat Climate Change, Build A Clean Energy Economy, And Secure Environmental Justice.
+- The 2016 Democratic Platform, in complete contrast, included a section entitled Combat Climate Change, Build A Clean Energy Economy, And Secure Environmental Justice.
 It asserted that “[c]limate change is an urgent threat and a defining challenge of our time” and pledged to “take bold steps to slash carbon pollution and protect clean air at home, [and] lead the fight against climate change around the world”.

 These two platforms reflect the parties’ contrasting ideologies: